-You will be taught by subject specialists and will sometimes learn by taking part in small experiments or practical investigations.
 Students are involved in frequent discussion, sharing of experiences and feedback from exercises.
 We also engage with audiovisual material to demonstrate key research.
-Each topic will be assessed to guide you in the other components of the course and your revision.
+Each topic will be assessed to guide students in the other components of the course and their revision